Stabilization & Symptomatic Support

 Providing good supportive care especially at the beginning of treatment can greatly improve the prognosis and allow even cats in critical condition to successfully complete treatment.

-Short-acting steroids such as prednisalone or dexamethasone SP can be helpful in stabilizing a patient prior to or at the beginning of treatment for FIP.
+Short-acting steroids such as prednisolone or dexamethasone SP can be helpful in stabilizing a patient prior to or at the beginning of treatment for FIP.
 It is strongly recommended however they should be discontinued once the patient has begun to show improvement -- typically within the first week.
 Longer-term steroid use is strongly discouraged (unless concretely required) since:

 it can mask the extent of symptom resolution, especially in cats with neurological FIP